Regular Weekly Classes

-My classes are for people of all ages and levels of fitness, designed to bring you health, fitness, well being and peace of mind.
+The classes are designed to bring you health, fitness, well being and peace of mind.
 I facilitate an accessible approach to yoga that is comfortable and enjoyable from your very first class.

-I run eight weekly classes in the Yoga Barn in Wolvercote, N. Oxford
+I run six weekly classes in the Yoga Barn in Wolvercote, North Oxford from Monday to Friday.

 I am one of Oxford's most experienced and highly regarded yoga teachers.
-I have been a teaching member of the British Wheel of Yoga for more than 35 years.
+I have been a teaching member of the British Wheel of Yoga for more than 40 years.
+Now aged 73, I find that my classes are growing up with me!
+Most people in my classes are over 50 and many are in there 60's, 70's and even 80's.
+There is a sprinkling of younger class members who like the gentle approach that I bring to the sessions.

 - yogic breathing